tperey/ros2_odrive_personal/README.md

 *****There may be some stability issues with Odrive cogging comp.
 Motor moves a lot if you are moving but set torque to 0 (and sometimes speed increases to infinity).
 1. Tried using velocity info, assuming its constant (no acceleration).
 But problems
 ----At low velocity setpoints, acceleration is absolutely not negligible.
-----At high velocity setpoints, dynamics filter out cogging in the position output (can't identify it from the data), AND/OR (cogging in space)*(velcoity) > Nyquist (can't detect the spatial frequency in the sampled time).
+----At high velocity setpoints, dynamics filter out cogging in the position output (can't identify it from the data), AND/OR (cogging in space)*(velocity) > Nyquist (can't detect the spatial frequency in the sampled time).
 2. Tried bringin in accel info, but other challenges
 ----You have to numerically DIFFERENTIATE to bring in acceleration, so its noisy.
 Hard to know how much to filter velocity, acceleration, and torque (if at all)
 ----Again, at high speeds, can't resolve the cogging component